 Krishna is the Heart of India: A Muslim’s Ode on Janmashtami

-(For Janmashtami, The Quint is republishing this touching ode to Krishna penned by a Muslim, originally published in August 2016.)
+(For Janmashtami, The Quint is republishing this touching ode to Krishna, originally published in August 2016.)

 So what if the anecdotes of Lord Krishna still echo in my ears as I look back into my early days, when my grandfather held my hand and we walked in our humble courtyard?

 So what if my father carried on that legacy by enlightening me with sagacity from the Bhagwad Gita?

 So what if I cried inconsolably when some worldly boundaries stopped my celestial path and I was not allowed to portray Krishna in my school function?

 So what if flute has been my music interest, one that I owe to Lord Krishna, as I crippled myself trying to stand on one foot, imitating how he played it?

 So what if my heart was filled with homage towards a fallen morpankh and it always seemed sacred to me for I kept them safe in my books believing it would add to my wisdom?

 So what if the cherubic face of Lord Krishna smeared with butter still warms my heart, immersing me in the goodness of innocence?

 So what if adorning my son’s crown with the same morpankh makes me a proud father as he portrays baby Krishna in his school function, interestingly his name happens to be Ali, so what?